 Pigs - what are we doing?

-RSPCA welfare standards
+Developing welfare standards for pigs

-All pigs must be provided with bedding and environmental enrichment - either straw or other similar suitable material.
+- Bedding: all pigs must be provided with bedding and environmental enrichment - either straw or other similar suitable material.

-- Surgical castration is prohibited.
+- No castration: surgical castration is prohibited.

-We have been involved in a number of pig welfare research projects (both providing funding, and/or as members of the project steering groups), including:
+Research into pig welfare helps us develop our welfare standards and wider policy around the well-being of pigs and other animals.
+We've been involved in a number of pig welfare research projects (both providing funding, and/or as members of the project steering groups), including:

-- reducing tail biting in pigs.
+- Reducing tail biting in pigs

-- higher welfare indoor alternatives to the farrowing crate.
+- Higher-welfare indoor alternatives to the farrowing crate

-- reducing aggression between pigs.
+- Reducing aggression between pigs

-- avoidance of nose-ringing in outdoor pigs.
+- Avoiding nose-ringing in outdoor pigs

 Visit our research projects page to find out more about our animal welfare research.